Sponsor one of the world’s most vulnerable children

 For only £25 a month, you can fund an incredibly vulnerable child’s entire education at a Kids Alive Christian school, as well as free food, trauma care, family support and more.

 Just scroll down the page to see which children are available, or use these filters.
+Please note, for safeguarding reasons we blur the child's face on our website, but we will provide photos once you have signed up,

 Gender